enoch-mbeyam/Census-Explorer/README.md

-Census Explorer
+# Census Explorer
-Problem Statement
+# Problem Statement:
 This project explores the 1994 Census database to identify trends and insights that could inform policy decisions.
-The following questions are investigated:
-Questions

     What is the demographic breakdown of the population by race?
     What is the average age of men in the workforce?